What is a Digital Asset Management system - DAM vs CMS

 The truth is that users want to organize the process of finding and consuming digital media files across different devices, which is what digital asset management systems were born to do.
 Take a look at the benefits of a DAM system:

-You probably won’t find a DAM out there working on its own as standalone software.
-In most cases, DAM systems become part of other software tools, particularly CMSs and DXPs.
+You probably won’t find a DAM system out there working on its own as standalone software.
+In most cases, digital asset management systems become part of other software tools, particularly CMSs and DXPs.
 They integrate with CMSs to make asset management a part of a bigger, digital content creation workflow.

 Less storage space